Balboa Park for Lovers

 A Visit to Balboa Park

 I have been to San Diego almost too many times to count.
 During my college days, I lived in Los Angeles and many times I made the trip down to San Diego to enjoy what it has to offer.
 On this particular day, I had a chance to enjoy my time at Balboa Park.
 This park is a massively-huge urban cultural park with world-class architecture, open spaces, green gardens, and plenty of walking and hiking paths.

-It also is home to an art museum, a few theaters and the San Diego Zoo.
-There are many recreational facilities, gift shops and restaurants all around and it literally can take up a whole day of meandering thru it to see it all.
+As you may know, it is also the home to an art museum, a few theaters, and the San Diego Zoo.
+There are many recreational facilities, gift shops, and restaurants all around and it literally can take up a whole day of meandering through it to see it all.

-And while I was there, I got to experience something amazing.
-Something you just don’t see everyday.
+And while I was there, I was able to experience something totally awesome.
+Something you just don’t see every day.
 An expression of love.
-Which is something I long to see in this world.
+Which is something I long to see in this world, more love, less fighting!

 Want to read more about San Diego?

 Hop on over to my article:

 If you are staying in downtown San Diego, you can take the Trolley to Balboa Park!
 The San Diego Trolley is a light rail system operating in the metropolitan area of San Diego.
 Everyone calls it “the Trolley”.
 To get to Balboa Park, take the Orange or Blue Line Trolley to the City College stop, then get on bus #7 at Park Boulevard going North to Balboa Park.
 You can purchase a $5 day-ticket and get on and off the trolley at your leisure, which I can recommend.